 Not that her fiction-writing self had not reared its head along the way.
 Ms. Hendricks was admitted to Northwestern University partly upon the strength of an admissions essay that described the woes of two hapless pistachios who get swept out to sea, only to wash up on the shores of an island inhabited primarily by noodles and controlled by an evil tortilla.
 She left Northwestern with a minor in fiction writing, which might have turned into a second degree if not for the deterrent of Northwestern’s astronomical tuition.
 (As it was, the coursework for the writing program, to which Ms. Hendricks had to apply and gain separate admission, was at least identical for majors and minors.)
 During her master’s degree she adopted the habit, abetted by her Northwestern roommate but eventually sustained single-handedly, of periodically creating mystery-dinner-style murder mysteries, which invariably required participants to run across college campuses in the dark, seeking out hidden clues and interviewing suspects.
 (Ms. Hendricks has engaged in this behavior on six separate occasions.)

-Since it takes quite a long time to get large works published, anyone curious about Ms. Hendricks’s novel-in-progress should either settle in for a Rip Van Winkle-style wait or visit ditchtheramen.com, which, in spite of not being fiction, is at least proof of her ability to produce content on a regular basis when she really wants to.
+Since it takes time to get large works published, anyone curious about Ms. Hendricks’s novel-in-progress should either settle in for a Rip Van Winkle-style wait or offer her a book deal, which would enable her to concentrate on fiction instead of sewing masks.

 * If you’re hungry, wish you could cook but have no idea where to start, or would simply like to read something I’ve written that isn’t about a trumpet, click here to be redirected to my food blog.